 New approaches to alleviating chronic pain…

 Anyone who sets out to research alternative pathways to better health will quickly realise how many people embrace meditation techniques after experiencing the benefits for themselves, however many of us struggle to learn these techniques to an effective level.
 After several failed attempts to learn to “quiet” my mind I discovered Tai Chi (often described as a sort of moving meditation) and didn’t look back.
-My Feldenkrais training continued the process that Tai Chi and Qi Gong began, and the improvements were more consistent; my sensory-motor awareness improved, I began to inhabit my whole self more fully, my pain issues and my anxiety lessened, I became marginally less clumsy, and by the time I qualified as a teacher I had confidence in the Method and was very happy with my chosen profession.
+My Feldenkrais training continued the process that Tai Chi and Qi Gong began, and the improvements were more consistent; my sensory-motor awareness improved, I began to inhabit my whole self more fully, my pain issues and my anxiety lessened, I became marginally less clumsy, and by the time I qualified as a teacher I had confidence in the Method and was very satisfied with my chosen profession.
 However, I was only in my early thirties and had little idea of just how deeply ingrained my negative habits were.
-A few years later, despite choosing a path so focussed on learning to lessen the pace of life, I nevertheless contracted a mild form of Chronic Fatigue and had to return to my self-examination–and–maturation process, at a new, deeper, more emotional level.
+A few years later, despite choosing a path so precisely focussed on learning to lessen the pace of life, I nevertheless contracted a mild form of Chronic Fatigue and had to return to my self-examination–and–maturation process, at a new, deeper, more emotional level.

-I will cut what could be a very long story short by saying that fibromyalgia was my most lasting symptom, and as the generalised all-over joint pains retreated I was left with one stubborn area, a left shoulder so painful I could not lift my arm to shoulder height.
-Unlike the trapped nerves of my 20s and 30s, this more chronic form of pain did not respond well to movement (and much of my general improvement was down to intermittent fasting and other dietary changes), and consequently my Feldenkrais practice became more subtle and refined out of necessity (which as we know is always the most effective ‘mother of invention’).
+I will cut what could be a very long story short by saying that fibromyalgia is my most lasting chronic fatigue symptom, and as my generalised all-over joint pains retreated I was left with one particularly acute stubborn area, a left upper arm so painful I could not lift it to shoulder height.
+Unlike the trapped nerves of my 20s and 30s, this more chronic form of pain did not respond well to movement (and much of my general improvement was down to intermittent fasting and other dietary changes), and consequently my Feldenkrais practice became more subtle and refined out of necessity (and as we all know necessity is always the most reliable ‘mother of invention’).

 Despite my hypermobile structure and my generally hyper nature I was learning to be kinder to myself, and to pace myself in a way that suited me better.
 Nevertheless, the arm pain intensified and I remembered that I had never really mastered the quieting of my thoughts that is fundamental to most mindfulness practices.
-Tim Parks wrote a wonderful book – Teach Us To Sit Still – detailing the way that learning how to meditate changed his life.
+Tim Parks had written a wonderful book – Teach Us To Sit Still – detailing the way that learning how to meditate changed his life.
 I decided this time I was going to keep on going until I had achieved the ability to quiet my own mind at will.
-That journey is ongoing, but the process has been so thoroughly liberating, so life-enhancing, so useful, that I see no good reason to wait until I have fully achieved my goal before sharing some of what I have discovered with the rest of you.
+That journey is ongoing, but the process has been so thoroughly liberating, so life-enhancing, so useful, that I see no good reason to wait until I have fully achieved my own goals before sharing some of what I have discovered with you.

 I am teaching regular weekly classes – Your Potent Inner Voice – and having a committed group of students has allowed me to develop a wide array or approaches, explorations, and self-quieting strategies, all based on the ‘learning how to learn’ strategies that Moshe Feldenkrais developed and with many of his lessons as their foundation.
 It has become a favourite segment of my week!
-I am now branching out into a longer more immersive daily course, built around awareness training for all our human senses, as an ideal form of “mindfulness centred on the body” – Qi–Essensuality – full details in this blog post.
+I have now branched out into a longer more immersive daily course, built around awareness training for all our human senses, as an ideal form of “mindfulness centred on the body” – Qi–Essensuality – full details in this blog post.
 I do hope I get to see you at one of my online courses very soon…